vishkid84/Portfolio-milestone-project/README.md

 6. Download CV: This is not a section but a button to download a PDF version of my CV

 ### Existing Features
 - Feature 1 - allows users to navigate to the particular section by clicking on the sections from navbar.
-They can scroll if needed as well.
+They can scroll if needed as well
-- Feature 2 - scrollspy from bootstrap included so that each section is highlighted in the navbar when they are navigated to.
+- Feature 2 - scrollspy from bootstrap included so that each section is highlighted in the navbar when they are navigated to
 - Feature 3 - fixed navbar which makes it easier to navigate to
 - Feature 4 - responsive layout